uhppoted/uhppoted-wiegand/m5-stack/README.md

 Mostly to avoid having to dig out a breadboard and figure how it worked all over again every time I needed to test a Wiegand interface.

+But also useful for:
+- automated testing
+- testing and implementation of protocol variants

 ## Notes

 1. The emulator uses a line driver to interface to the external controller i.e. it is not an open-collector